Estimated reading time: 15 minutes

 What happens after someone dies in Canada?

-Gathering the essential documents and reading the WILL is probably one of the most challenging tasks to complete.
+Gathering the essential documents and reading the WILL is probably one of the most challenging tasks.

-However, it’s worse when you have to search for information that could have been readily available as an executor or surviving spouse.
+However, it’s worse when you search for information that could have been readily available as an executor or surviving spouse.

-Planning for the closing of your estate and affairs after death takes more than just hiring a lawyer; it takes effort on your part.
+Planning for closing your Estate and affairs after death takes more than just hiring a lawyer; it takes effort.

-This is what this guide is about, planning critical documents for your loved ones so, upon your death, no one has to search high and low for the information the government needs.
+This guide is about planning critical documents for your loved ones so that, upon death, no one has to search high and low for the information the government needs.

 Most Important Executor Resources Needed